Azure/azure-quickstart-templates/wildfly-standalone-centos7/README.md

 To obtain a rhsm account go to: www.redhat.com and sign in.

 ## Solution overview and deployed resources
-This template creates all of the compute resources to run JBoss WILDFLY 7 on top of RHEL 7.2, deploying the following components:
+This template creates all of the compute resources to run WILDFLY 16 on top of CentOS 7.5, deploying the following components:
 - CentOS 7.5 VM
 - Public DNS
 - Private Virtual Network